bitovi/academy/src/react-vite/12-testing/testing.md

 Our test continues to pass because the input's value in the DOM matches what we expect.

 Before we move on let's consider the `type` prop — shouldn't we test to be sure it was applied properly as the input's `type` attribute?
-The answer is, maybe. `type="tel"` doesn't affect the appearance of the field in a browser, but it does affect the types of input that can be entered and it might affect how the user can enter input.
-For example a mobile device might display an on-screen keyboard that only includes numbers and separators.
+The answer is, maybe. `type="email"` doesn't affect the appearance of the field in a browser, but it might affect how the user can enter input.
+For example, a mobile device might display a special on-screen keyboard.
 For now we'll hold off on writing tests that check attribute values and see if there is another, more user-focused way, to test this behavior.

 ### Setup 1